Attend your classes

 Transfer of Aid Funds to Your Student Account

-Upon final approval of “away” coursework by the UMA Financial Aid Office aid funds will be transmitted to the UMA Student Accounts Office, assuming your semester credit hours match the Credit Hour Range that your financial aid is based upon.
-The UMA Student Accounts Office will send any available funds to the above schools.
+Once you have a final approval of “away” coursework, the UMA Financial Aid Office will disburse aid funds to the UMA Student Accounts Office during normal disbursement cycles, assuming your semester credit hours match the Credit Hour Range that your financial aid is based upon.
+If they do not match this will cause delays in processing.
+The UMA Student Accounts Office will send any available funds to the above UMS schools.
 NOTICE: You must promptly submit an official transcript to the UMA Transfer Affairs Office from each school at the completion of the semester.
 You may be charged a fee by the other campus for the transcript.
 Failure to promptly present a transcript will result in no consideration for future “away” classes.

 UMA does not enter into Consortium Agreements with schools outside the University of Maine or Maine Community College Systems.